 What licenses are needed to start a food truck?

-- Business License –This depends on the city/county/state where you work and based on the type of service you provide, whether events, catering, etc. In addition to licensing fees, a % of the revenue may also go to the government agency so be sure to factor this into your budget.
+- Business License –This depends on the city/county/state where you work and is based on the type of service you provide, whether events, catering, etc. In addition to licensing fees, a percentage of the revenue may also go to the government agency, so be sure to factor this into your budget.

 - Employer Identification Number – You need this in order to start legally paying employees, withholding taxes, etc.